How to Choose An M&A Firm

 Lawyers, accountants, commercial real estate agents, business consultants, may all believe they know enough to advise you through selling a business or acquiring business.
 It may seem that professionals like lawyers; especially if they have served you well in other areas can help you sell a business.
 Although a lawyer that you know has previously been involved in what they feel was a successful business sale that does not mean that they are knowledgeable enough to be certain the transaction was an ideal outcome and that they can be consistently successful in the sale of businesses.
 Specialized experts whose business it is to assist in buying and selling businesses know a lot more about what to look for, how to prepare, find qualified buyers, solve problems, creative deal structuring, and best deal options.

-It pays to ask an M&A Company what they can do for you and what value they can bring to the sale of a business.
+It pays to ask an M&A Firm what they can do for you and what value they can bring to the sale of a business.
 Once you start talking with one and listening closely, it should quickly become apparent that they have the best knowledge and experience to help structure a more advantageous deal than your business lawyer could ever do for you.

 You want an M&A Company with a certain kind of experience

 You want an M&A Company which has enough expertise and experience to possesses good knowledge about the type of business you are desiring to sell or acquire, but also the wisdom to admit to you that not only is every business unique, every business sale is unique.
-You want an M&A Company who allows their M&A Advisors the flexibility to help you with the intricacies of the sale or purchase of your particular business, rather than trying to fit you into their mold or skim over the details with a simplified standardized approach to the transaction.
+You want an M&A Firm who allows their M&A Consultant the flexibility to help you with the intricacies of the sale or purchase of your particular business, rather than trying to fit you into their mold or skim over the details with a simplified standardized approach to the transaction.

 There are tens of thousands of types of businesses in existence.
 If you are the owner wishing to sell a fairly unique business, that means there will be few, if any, similar businesses available for your potential buyer to consider.
-Whether you are looking to sell a unique business or acquire one, uniqueness also means you are less likely to find an M&A Company who has the experience of having already successfully assisted in the sale or purchase of a business just like the one you are dealing with.
-An experienced M&A Company will be able to recognize and point out key areas of the business which need attention, and demonstrate competence to you by asking pertinent questions and outlining a sensible approach to evaluating the business, preparing the business for sale, handling negotiations, effective deal structuring and preparing the legal and physical transfer of both ownership and operation of the business.
+Whether you are looking to sell a unique business or acquire one, uniqueness also means you are less likely to find an M&A Firm who has the experience of having already successfully assisted in the sale or purchase of a business just like the one you are dealing with.
+An experienced M&A Firm will be able to recognize and point out key areas of the business which need attention, and demonstrate competence to you by asking pertinent questions and outlining a sensible approach to evaluating the business, preparing the business for sale, handling negotiations, effective deal structuring and preparing the legal and physical transfer of both ownership and operation of the business.

 If you start asking an M&A Company specific questions about the process of buying or selling a particular business, and their answers are generalized or they want you to not worry about it and just let them handle everything, you may want to interview another M&A Company who will be more friendly, transparent to their client (you), and more able to customize their efforts to your personal situation for the sake of maximizing both your overall satisfaction and your bottom line.